 To Err is Human; to Edit, Divine.
 The devil is in the details, but too much detail can kill the entertainment factor.
 Finding a balance between entertaining and informative can mean remembering to explain the jargon and industry terms that may be commonplace in your business but could be off-putting to new listeners.
 Find a friendly and inclusive tone as some of your listeners may also be future clients, investors, partners or employees.

+Have Fun.
 It may take a little while before people catch on to what you are doing and you fine-tune your format.
 Remember to have fun with it and manage your expectations.
 You may not be the next Joe Rogan, but you may find your tribe who appreciates your expertise and insights into your industry.
 Good luck.

 If you would like help in creating your own podcast contact us today and we can get you started.